PowerShell/vscode-powershell/docs/troubleshooting.md

   [tackling an issue], we always accept contributions and will help you at every step.

+## Reproducing the Issue

+To fix the issue, we need to be able to reproduce it.
+To do that, we need:

+- A small/minimal script or sequence of user steps that result in the problem occurring.
+- A description of the behavior you are expecting.
+- A description of the actual behavior that occurs.

+In some cases, a GIF of the issue occuring is also very helpful.

+When you open a new issue,
+the GitHub issue template will have sections to guide you through providing all of this information as well as environment information discussed below.

 ## Providing Information About Your Environment

 For solving most issues, the following information is important to provide: